Golfers, Scotland Is Calling

 “A must read for anyone visiting Scotland to Golf!
 I have already read this wonderful book twice and it has helped get me ready for my planned trip to Scotland this summer.
 It beautifully intertwines history with current day experiences.”

 “Just finished reading Taba’s book, I loved reading about her golf experiences.
 It makes me want to learn how to play golf and play at Saint Andrew’s in Scotland.
 You also made me laugh at the “Irish Stallion”.
 No offense Kevin!”

-” Taba Dale’s A Stroll on the Old Lady is a delightfully written book featuring short stories dealing with such varied topics as Scottish golf origins, local Sottish culture, amusing tales and some Scottish history.
+” Taba Dale’s Golfers, Scotland Is Calling is a delightfully written book featuring short stories dealing with such varied topics as Scottish golf origins, local Sottish culture, amusing tales and some Scottish history.
 I am a lover of Scottish and Irish Links golf courses and enjoyed the stories related to these topics.
 I also enjoyed some of the historical narratives especially the account of The Battle of Culloden and Bonnie Prince Charles.
 Taba has an interesting, amusing and captivating writing style!”

 “I love Taba’s energy and style and found the book to be a great read.
 It is also a nice change to read about golf from a women’s perspective.
 I especially enjoyed the chapters on Prestwick and Machrihanish and the historical research that she provides.
 Well done!”

 “What a wonderful, informative and entertaining read!
 Our group has a trip planned next year to play the Scottish greats and reading this book makes us even more excited to go!”